LiciaHe/Color-Hoarding-with-Licia-He/tutorial/Color_Combo_Generator.md

 - There are several known UI issues waiting to be fixed.
 	- The lightness bars and the preview image are not automatically updated in some cases.
+	- If the range (hue/saturation/lightness) is too small, (e.g., 10 to 10), the red rectangle or yellow bar might disappear.
 - Might add additional export format.
 - If you have suggestions, found a bug, or have other comments, feel free to comment on this repository, reach out to me on SNS (Twitter: [licia_he](https://twitter.com/Licia_He))
 - Read more about the license information and other project info on the [main repository page](../README.md)